OCR-tech/OCR-tech/README.md

 ## 🚀 About Me
 - I specialize in developing deep learning-based object detection and OCR algorithms.
-- I have a keen interest in machine learning and artificial intelligence.
 - I love exploring new technologies and staying updated with the tech world.
 - I'm open to collaborating on interesting projects and open-source communities.